artur3333/YouTuber-AI/README.md

 # YouTuber-AI

-**YouTuber-AI** is a Python application that reads live chat messages from a specified YouTube or Twitch livestream and generates AI-driven responses using OpenAI's GPT-3.5 model making replies based on chat messages, retains chat history for context.
-The responses are converted to speech using a Text-to-Speech (TTS) engine, creating an interactive and engaging experience for livestream audiences.
+**YouTuber-AI** is a Python application that reads live chat messages from a specified YouTube or Twitch livestream and generates AI-driven responses using OpenAI's `gpt-4o-mini` model, remembers previous messages from users, and saves the chat logs for future reference.
+It also generate spoken responses using text-to-speech (TTS) systems.
+The program includes both command-line and graphical user interface (GUI).

 ## Features
 - **AI-Powered Responses**: Uses OpenAI’s API to generate conversational responses from live chat messages in real time.
 - **Chat History**: Remembers chat history for context-aware responses.
+- **Chat Logging**: Saves chat logs for later review.
 - **Text-to-Speech Output**: Converts responses to audio using either `pyttsx3` or `OpenAI's TTS` options, making the interaction vocal and dynamic.
 - **Multi-Platform**: Choose between different platforms: `youtube` or `twitch`.
 - **Live Chat Processing**: Reads and processes messages from YouTube or Twitch livestreams.
 - **Configurable TTS Options**: Choose between different TTS engines.
+- **UI interface**: Provides an intuitive interface (`ui_app.py`) for setting configurations and running the program.

 ## Requirements
 - **Python**: 3.x